sereneiconoclast/game_2d/README.md

 When building a block, the longer you hold the S or DownArrow key, the more HP will be awarded to the block.
 Hitting a block with a pellet reduces its HP, until it degrades to a lower form.
 Dirt blocks with 1 HP will be entirely destroyed when hit.

-Whether an object is supported depends exclusively on its immediate surroundings.
-That means two objects can support each other, and hang suspended.
+Whether a block is supported depends exclusively on its immediate surroundings.
+That means two blocks can support each other, and hang suspended.
 For example, a dirt block sitting on a steel block will support each other.
 A horizontal row of brick, capped at either end with cement, will also be free-standing.

 Pellets are fired from the player's center, and are affected by gravity.
 They damage whatever they hit first, and disappear.
 Pellets won't hit the player who fired them.
+So far, only blocks can take damage; players are indestructible (but you know that will change).

 There are also Titanium entities, which never fall, and are indestructible.
 These are intended for use in designing levels with specific shapes.
-They can only be created by using the menu to select Titanium, and then right-clicking.
+They can only be created by using the menu to select Titanium, and then shift-right-clicking.

+Teleporters never fall.
+Their only action is to transfer their contents (anything close enough to intersect with their center) to their single destination-point.
+This transfer affects location but not velocity.
+Transfer doesn't happen if there is something blocking the exit point.

 A player is considered to be supported if their "feet" are touching a block.
 Unsupported players will turn feet-downward and fall, until they land on something.
 Supported players may slide left or right, and will follow any edges they reach -- going up and down walls, or hanging under ceilings.
 The "flip" maneuver swaps head and feet; this becomes useful if the player's head is exactly touching another block.
 At all other times, a flip leads to a fall (which can be useful too).